elmonolitico/luuna_scraper/README.md

 Before running the script, make sure to set up the following configurations:

 1. Modify the `merchant` variable in the `scrape_mercadolibre` function to match the desired MercadoLibre merchant.
-2. Set up environment variables for the API access:
+2. Set up environment variables in Lambda Console for the API access:
 - `API_TOKEN`: API access token.
 - `API_URL`: URL of the API to upload the data to.
+3. Deploy the script in Lambda and Configure schedule as needed in Lambda Console
+4. The MongoDB API will receive Mercado Libre's open api Payload

 ## Usage

-To run the script, execute the following command:

 The script will scrape product data from MercadoLibre, add a timestamp to each product, and upload the data to the specified API.
 The output will include the scraped data along with a success or failure message for the data upload.
+Once data is in MongoDB you can long into your services and create Visualization in a Dashboard made publically available.

 ## Error Handling